Computer tips

 information OUT of your computer.

-Windows XP has a built-in firewall... but it only keeps things from getting IN.
+Windows has a built-in firewall... but it only keeps things from getting IN.
 It lets

 anything... and everything... out.